benfrankel/ch-analysis/README.md

 ## Extreme Deck Optimizer

-The package `optimize` receives a character archetype together with a list of card values as input, and finds the deck that maximizes sum of card values.
+The package `optimize` receives a character archetype together with a list of card values as input, and finds the deck that maximizes total card value.
+In addition,

 - Cycling is handled properly (traits or Toughness / Shield Block / etc.)
 - Card value packs are available (direct magic damage, crowd healing, direct vampire damage, etc.)